-- Intercollegiate Athletics provides sexual and interpersonal violence awareness, prevention, and risk reduction sections within its KNH112 class for freshmen student-athletes, led by HAWKS Peer Health Educators. - Every team meets with HAWKS annually for more specific programming geared toward that team's specific needs, be it alcohol education, identifying risk-taking behaviors, counseling, etc. - Every team meets with NCAA compliance staff at the beginning of the year for NCAA rules education, and trained staff also provide education on resources regarding where to go and who they can talk to, both confidential and non-confidential. - The athletic academic support staff office displays materials for sexual and interpersonal violence awareness and resources in the lobby area for student-athletes and staff.
+- Intercollegiate Athletics provides sexual and interpersonal violence awareness, prevention, and risk reduction education annually to all athletes, coaches, and staff in partnership with HAWKS Peer Health Educators. - Every team meets with HAWKS annually for more specific programming geared toward that team's specific needs, be it alcohol education, identifying risk-taking behaviors, counseling, etc. - Every team meets with NCAA compliance staff at the beginning of the year for NCAA rules education, and trained staff also provide education on resources regarding where to go and who they can talk to, both confidential and non-confidential. - The athletic academic support staff office displays materials for sexual and interpersonal violence awareness and resources in the lobby area for student-athletes and staff.